 2017 "A" Cuvée Syrah

-Plush and complex with aromas of blackberry, cassis, cracked pepper and fig.
+Library Wine Plush and complex with aromas of blackberry, cassis, cracked pepper and fig. Only 4 cases remain.

 This wine is one of Ken’s signature Syrahs in which he has blended warmer climate and cooler climate Syrah for a superbly integrated and balanced wine.
 The wine leads with rich, concentrated aromas of blackberry and cassis along with accents of cracked black pepper, fig and herbes de Provence.
 Vibrant flavors of juicy blackberry and plum are highlighted by hints of cured meat and rose petal, which culminate in a lingering finish and touch of spice.
 The plush texture and complex profile will only be enhanced with additional time in the cellar.